Lachlan-Mayne/english-notes/pete r/English.md

 - "I have given Truman the chance to lead a normal life" - Christof
 - "Ultimately, Truman prefers his "cell" as you call it" - Christof
 - Truman becomes more sensitised to the structured life as he is becoming more aware with what's happening to him
+- Christof tries to incorporate a new love interest in an attempt to keep Truman in Seahaven
 -

 ### **Characters:**